kirill-grouchnikov/aurora/docs/component/ModelProjectionOverview.md

 ## Components - content models, presentation models, projections

-Let's take a deeper look at what it takes to write a content model, a presentation model and wire them up to a projection, and how to properly sync up model changes with all projected components.
+Let's take a deeper look all the pieces required to create an Aurora component.

 ### Content model